Get help with using our data

 Published data is provisional for up to 18 months after it is published.
 The data can be revised and corrected during this time.
 This can be because:

-- businesses did not report their EU trade data on time
+- businesses did not report their Intrastat data on time

 - goods were wrongly classified